cfshi/coronavirus/survey.awareness.md

 18. Which country reported the most deaths of COVID-19 so far?

 USA, Canada, Italy, China, Japan, Korea, Spain, United Kingdom, Don’t know, Other:

+14. Which of the following do you think is true about the virus that causes COVID-19?

+Happened naturally		 Developed intentionally Made accidentally Don't know

 19. Where do you get your COVID-19 information?
 (7 point:  never to always)